YuvalSabag/NLP_2/README.md

    - Develop a modular and reusable API for word embedding training and evaluation.
    - Ensure efficient handling of large datasets and scalability of the SkipGram model.

-### **Key Objectives**

-1. **Word Embedding Training**
-   - Implement the **SkipGram model with Negative Sampling (SGNS)** to learn high-quality word embeddings.
-   - Train embeddings using various datasets and optimize using **logistic regression**, **gradient descent**, and **loss functions**.

-2. **Distributional Semantics**
-   - Explore the semantic relationships captured by embeddings through tasks like **word similarity** and **analogy solving**.
-   - Compute **word similarity** using cosine distance between embeddings.
-   - Retrieve **closest words** to a given word in the embedding space.

-3. **Model Evaluation and Analysis**
-   - Assess model performance through similarity and analogy benchmarks.
-   - Analyze the impact of hyperparameters, such as embedding dimensions, context window sizes, and the number of negative samples.

-4. **Implementation**
-   - Develop a modular and reusable API for word embedding training and evaluation.
-   - Ensure efficient handling of large datasets and scalability of the SkipGram model.